Taming Multi-Domain, -Fidelity Data: Towards Foundation Models for Atomistic Scale Simulations: Training Multi-domain Universal MLIPs

-We demonstrate that stable training of universal MLIPs is possible by integrating datasets of the organic domain, to which TEA has been applied, into datasets of the inorganic domain.
-In this paper, as shown in Fig.~\ref{fig:5}(a), we constructed a TEA-MPtrj/OFF23 dataset by integrating the TEA-OFF23 dataset, which uses the scaling factor of AEC to QM9, into MPtrj of the Materials Project.
-For the MLIP architecture, we adopted the MACE small and large architectures proposed by Batatia et al.\cite{batatia2024foundationmodelatomisticmaterials}.
-The constructed multi-domain universal MLIPs are referred to as MACE-Osaka24-small and MACE-Osaka24-large, respectively.
-Fig.~\ref{fig:5}(b)--(d) shows the learning curves of the MACE-Osaka24 models for energy, force, and stress.
-It was confirmed that the RMSEs tend to be smaller for the large model with a larger model size compared to the small model.
-This is in good agreement with the trend of learning curves shown in the paper by Batatia et al.\cite{batatia2024foundationmodelatomisticmaterials}.
+We demonstrated that the stable training of universal MLIPs was possible by integrating datasets of the organic domain, to which TEA was applied, into datasets of the inorganic domain.
+In this study, as shown in Fig. ~\ref{fig:5}(a), we constructed a TEA-integrated MPtrj/OFF23 dataset, which used the AEC scaling factor using QM9Psi4 and QM9VASP.
+For the MLIP architecture, we adopt the small and large MACE architectures proposed by Batatia et al.~\cite{batatia2024foundationmodelatomisticmaterials}.
+The constructed multidomain universal MLIPs are denoted MACE-Osaka24-small and MACE-Osaka24-large.
+Fig.~\ref{fig:5}(b)--(d) show the learning curves of the MACE-Osaka24 models for the energy, force, and stress.
+The RMSEs of the large model, with a larger size, are generally smaller than those of the small model.
+This is highly consistent with the trends of the learning curves reported in the study by Batatia et al.~\cite{batatia2024foundationmodelatomisticmaterials}.

-\subsection{Computational Details}
+\section{Computational Details}

-\subsubsection{QM9VASP Dataset Generation}
+\subsection{QM9VASP Dataset Generation}

-QM9VASP dataset was generated using the Vienna Ab initio Simulation Package (VASP) version 5.4.4.
-For the exchange-correlation functional, we adopted the PBE functional used in generating MPtrj dataset.
-A plane-wave energy cutoff of 400 eV was employed for the expansion of the electronic wave functions (ENCUT = 400).
-The geometries were taken from the original QM9 dataset.
-To prevent interactions between adjacent unit cells, a vacuum layer of 10 \AA was introduced in each unit cell.
-The electronic self-consistency loop was considered converged when the total energy change between successive iterations was less than \(1 \times 10^{-5}\) eV (EDIFF = 1e-05).
-Symmetry operations were disabled (ISYM = 0).
-High-precision settings were applied throughout the calculations (PREC = Accurate) to ensure reliable results.
+The QM9VASP dataset was generated using the VASP version 5.4.4.
+For the exchange-correlation functional, we adopted the PBE functional to generate the MPtrj dataset.
+A plane-wave energy cutoff of 400 eV was employed to expand the electronic wavefunctions (ENCUT = 400).
+The geometries were obtained from the original QM9 dataset.
+To prevent interactions between adjacent unit cells, a vacuum layer of 10 \text{\AA} was introduced into each unit cell.
+The electronic self-consistency loop converged when the total energy change between successive iterations was less than \(1 \times 10^{-5}\) eV (EDIFF = 1e-05).
+The symmetry operations were disabled (ISYM = 0).
+High-precision settings were used throughout the calculations (PREC = accurate) to ensure reliable results.
 The Brillouin zone integrations were performed using the Gaussian smearing method with a smearing width of 0.1 eV (ISMEAR = 0, SIGMA = 0.1).

-\subsubsection{QM9Psi4 Dataset Generation}
+\subsection{QM9Psi4 Dataset Generation}